Why did God Create Sex?

 characteristics.

-capacity for fathering multiple children with multiple women at the same time.
+polygynous capacity for fathering multiple children with multiple women at the

-Men are capable of fathering children until the day they die, there is no
+same time.
+Men are capable of fathering children until the day they die, there

-expiration period on their reproductive capability.
-So every time a man has sex
+is no expiration period on their reproductive capability.
+So every time a man

 reproduction.